ivorycode/modern-frontend-bsi-2025/08-web-components/README.md

 4. **Interoperability** - Works with any JavaScript framework
 5. **Lifecycle management** - Built-in callbacks for component lifecycle
 6. **Reactive** - Components respond to attribute changes automatically
+7. **Composability** - Components can be nested and composed like native HTML elements

 ## Further Exploration